godotengine/godot-docs/tutorials/gui/custom_gui_controls.rst

 As mentioned before, size is important to controls.
 This allows them to lay out properly, when set into grids, containers, or anchored.
-Controls most of the time provide a *minimum size* to help to properly lay them out.
+Controls, most of the time, provide a *minimum size* to help properly lay them out.
 For example, if controls are placed vertically on top of each other using a :ref:`VBoxContainer <class_VBoxContainer>`, the minimum size will make sure your custom control is not squished by